3d-printing-canada/Longer-LK1-LK2-BL-Touch-Firmware/README.md

 Cura configuration is the same as the Ender 3 cura config - please refer to our video below for the procedure: https://youtu.be/dRgWrepDUBE?t=1316

+Please note: The Ender 3 configuration will work for the LK2, but for the LK1 you should select the "CR-10" default profile and add a G29 to it as per the instructions in the Ender 3 cura config video above.